howdyai/botkit/readme.md

       'text': 'this is a pre-text',
       'attachments': [
         {
-          'fallback': 'To be useful, I need your to invite me in a channel.', 'title': 'How can I help you?',
+          'fallback': 'To be useful, I need you to invite me in a channel.', 'title': 'How can I help you?',
-          'text': ' To be useful, I need your to invite me in a channel ', 'color': '#7CD197'
+          'text': ' To be useful, I need you to invite me in a channel ', 'color': '#7CD197'
         }
       ],